aco4/EasyCrawl/documentation.md

 }
 ```

-`is_moving.json` is used to stop displaying the angle settings HUD
+`is_moving.json` is used to
+- stop displaying the angle settings HUD
+- minimize shulker footprint when still

 `standing_on.json` is used to determine if an entity is standing on a shulker